|

 the vast majority of which transmitted their broadcast signal over the

 Internet.
-These free IPTV channels require only an Internet connection
+Those free IPTV channels required only an Internet connection

 and an Internet enabled device such as a PC, digital media receivers,